Get an annual AARP membership for only $9. Offer ends 12/11.

 Other Veterans benefits include Skilled Home Health Care (nursing, physical/occupational/speech therapy, social work), Telehealth Care (phone/video care to track blood pressure, blood sugar, pulse, blood oxygen levels, heart/lung sounds), and Home Based Primary Care.

-To apply for any of these Veterans benefits, contact your VA social worker/case manager and complete the Application for Extended Care Benefits (VA Form 10-10EC).
+To apply for these Veterans benefits, contact your VA social worker/case manager and complete the Application for Extended Care Benefits (VA Form 10-10EC).
 You can also call VA toll-free at 877-222-VETS (8387).

 Program of All-inclusive Care for the Elderly (PACE)